Research

 This paper investigates the political role of references to spirituality by new environmental movements and argues that these extend the scientific focus of environmental demands.
 I demonstrate that movements’ reference to spirituality challenges the modern conception of the environment as a resource for exploitation, and emphasizes the transcendental value of the environment and humans’ place in it.

-Drafts of the working papers are available on request.
+Drafts of working papers are available on request.

 Public Scholarship